 - Trigger connector on the front panel.
-Note that the trigger output is the same physical TRIG connector as the external trigger input. - PXIe backplane triggers, Section 4.8.1. - MTCA.4 MLVDS triggers in the backplane, Section 4.8.2.
+Note that the trigger output is the same physical TRIG connector as the external trigger input. - PXIe backplane triggers, Section 4.8.1.

 The availability of these ports depends on the interface option for the digitizer.